Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

 \subsection{Tidal Results}

-We report our results for $a(t)$ for the BNS, NSBH, and NSPE. $a(t)$ is computed by numerically solving equations equations \ref{eq:breal} and \ref{eq:bim} for $b(t)$ and substituting $b(t)$ into equation \ref{eq:redefine}.
+We report our results for the BNS, NSBH, and NSPE cases. $a(t)$ is computed by numerically solving equations equations \ref{eq:breal} and \ref{eq:bim} for $b(t)$ and substituting $b(t)$ into equation \ref{eq:redefine}.
 The companion mass used in the BNS and NSPE is 1.25 $M_\odot$ and the companion mass used in the NSBH is 20 $M_\odot$.
 We show results for the NSPE when $m=0$ and the binary inspirals when $m=2$.
-The $m=2$ NSPE tidal amplitude will be significantly weaker than the $m=0$ amplitude in general because the $m=2$ case will only generate a large amplitude during a resonant oscillation.
-Resonant oscillations during NSPEs require very specific initial conditions on the neutron star trajectories, making them less likely to be found in nature.
-The $m=0$ binary inspiral cases will also be small compared to the resonant case when $m=2$.
-The $m=0$ case in the binary inspiral corresponds to a static deformation of the neutron star, rather than the larger amplitude resonant oscillation.
-Resonance of the ocean mode with the tidal force is likely to occur in any isolated binary system containing a neutron star because the system's orbital frequency continuously evolves.
-We therefore compute one tidal response for each possible combination of ocean and companion orbit.
+We report one tidal response for each possible combination of ocean and companion orbit.
 Table \ref{table:2} contains the main quantitative results of this paper.